abitdodgy/blog/_posts/2015-01-26-introducing-ruby-gem-i18n-lazy-scope.md

 redirect_to @user, notice: t('controllers.users.create.welcome_msg')
 {% endhighlight %}

-But that's a lot to type.
+This is better, but it's a lot to type.
 It would be nice if we could write `t('.welcome_msg')`, but we can't because [rails-I18n][3] scopes the translation to `en.users.create.welcome_msg`.
 Our *controller* namespace is missing.

-And that's where *I18nLazyLookup* comes in. **It lets you use lazy lookup with custom namespaces**.
+And that's where *I18nLazyLookup* helps. **It lets you use lazy lookup with custom namespaces**.
 This makes changing the structure of translations easy.

 {% highlight ruby %}
 redirect_to @user, notice: t_scoped(:welcome_msg)
 {% endhighlight %}

-You can customise the namespace using an initializer if the defaults don't work for you.
+If the defaults don't work for you, you can customise the namespaces with an initializer.

 {% highlight ruby %}
 # app/config/initializers/i18n_lazy_lookup.rb